swoicik/swoicik.github.io/_posts/2018-07-21-writing-style.md

 ---
 What will the writing style be?

-After writing down all the random notes, ideas, and research I had for this book, I needed to find a way to organize it all.
+After writing down all the random notes, ideas, and research I had for <a href="/cyod">this book</a>, I needed to find a way to organize it all.
 I began looking at education and non-fiction books that I read and enjoyed.
 Looking at the structure and organization of the books, I tried to find a good fit for this book.

 Two of my favorite non-fiction books are <a href="https://basecamp.com/books/rework">REWORK</a> and <a href="https://basecamp.com/books/remote">REMOTE</a>.
 Both books by Jason Fried and David Heinemeier Hansson of <a href="https://basecamp.com/">Basecamp</a>.
 The books are not just full of good content, but the content is presented in a very understandable and digestible way.